All Episodes

 You give them aspirin, right?

-You give them an ibuprofen, give them anything, they're going to have side effects.
+You give them an ibropane, give them anything.

-The question isn't whether you have side effects, it's are the side effects limited and not severe, so severe that they uh it outweighs the benefit of getting the vaccine.
+It's are the side effects limited and not so severe that it outweighs the benefit of getting the vaccine.

-And then there might but who knows?
+And then there might, but who knows?

-I've only heard that, I don't know that for sure.
+I don't know that for sure.

-But that that's a bad complication.
+But that's a bad complication.

 On the other hand, she's recovered, and maybe there's some other reason she got it.

-No one wants to push, especially the companies, a failed vaccine that's gonna blow up in their face.
+But if it's a legitimate problem, believe me, no one wants to push, especially the companies, a failed vaccine that's going to blow up on their face.

-I mean, let's take the flu vaccine where less than half the population gets the flu vaccine every year.
+I mean, let's take the flu vaccine, where less than half the population gets the flu vaccine every year.

 I get it every year because I'm a doctor, so we don't have a choice, right?

-I don't you don't want me carrying the flu from one patient to the next.
+You don't want me carrying the flu from one patient to the next.

-Something about your show brings out new data every time.
+But there's just new data today, something about your show brings out new data every time.

 So by avoiding the flu, you avoid COVID-19, but you definitely don't want the twindemic with both together.